waynodiablo/Oystercard/rails/yelp_v1/8_creating.md

 ### `permit`

 As a result, we need to explicitly state which params we're going to allow our controller to accept, using `permit`.
-Let's create a utility method that does this for us and add it to our controller:
+Let's create a private method that does this for us and add it to our controller:

 ```ruby
   def restaurant_params